ipfs/ipfs-docs/CONTRIBUTING.md

 Your branch is now synced with the IPFS Docs repo, along with the changes that you made to the `config.js` file.
 Now you need to make a pull request in the `ipfs-docs` repo on GitHub.

 1. Go to the **Code** section of the `ipfs-docs` repo.
+1. You will see a **Compare & pull request** button, click that.
+If the button does not appear, try refreshing the page.
+1. After clicking **Compare & pull request**, you will be brought to a page to name and create the pull request.
+Name the pull request something that is relevant to the changes you are making and add in any extra information in the comment section.

+The branch, pull request, and new pages or sections are now ready.
+You can continue on with adding the actual content of the new pages or sections to the pull request.
+Any changes you commit to the branch you just created will be added to that pull request.

 ## Tools